PatrickRWright/R_package_validation/README.md

  - to be defined as a very briefly written high level **user requirement**
  - to be defined as a more technically written **functional specification**
  - to be technically tested and the **tests** need to be described

+We define this per R function in the R package.
+Thus, every R function fulfills one user requirement, has one functional specification and may have serveral tests depending on the risk category assigned to the functional specification.

 ## Versioning